dbean104/ff9-rope-jump/README.md

 4. On your PC/Mac, switch to a terminal window and execute the script by typing the command ```python3 rope.py```.
 5. Within the allowed delay (default 1 second) switch from your terminal window to the Remote Play window so that the key strokes from the script take effect in the Remote Play window
 6. If you are too slow, or the rope jump game ends prematurely, switch back to the terminal window and stop the script using ```Ctrl+c```.
 You can then reset Vivi in the Remote Play window before attempting to run the script again.

+> **For Mac Users:** The first time you run the script, you will probably get a warning to say that 'Terminal' is not authourised to send key strokes.
+> To use this script, you will need to temporarily grant the Terminal this permission.
+To do so, go to Settings -> Privacy & Security -> Accessibility and enable Terminal.
+You will be prompted to give the administrator password.
+> Once you have this trophy, you can revoke this permission.

 ## Troubleshooting
 The **rope.py** script available here uses constants that worked for me when running on my setup (Mac Mini M1 connected via Ethernet, PS4 connected via Ethernet).
 It is possible that the same values will not work for you.
 However, making a few tweaks to the code and a bit of trial and error should help.